 Green Lake Association

 The Green Lake Association (GLA) is a 501(c)3 non-profit, membership-funded, registered lake association created in 1951.
 It works to promote the conservation of Big Green Lake and its watershed with a singular focus on its water quality.
 The GLA has three full-time staff, two part-time staff, and summer interns, making it one of the few lake associations in Wisconsin that has paid staff.
 The organization coordinates water quality research, conservation projects, and outreach.
-Its annual operating budget of $600,000 comes from private donations and grants, including a recent $200,000 grant awarded by the WDNR for a substantial diagnostic and feasibility study for dissolved oxygen and phosphorus concerns.
+Its annual operating budget of $600,000 comes from private donations and grants, including a 2016 $200,000 grant awarded by the WDNR for a substantial diagnostic and feasibility study for dissolved oxygen and phosphorus concerns.

 In 2006, the GLA was awarded the Lake Association of the Year at the Wisconsin Lakes Partnership Convention.
 In 2016, the GLA received a Watershed Hero Impact Award at the Fox-Wolf Watershed Alliance’s Inaugural Watershed Celebration.
 In 2019, it was co-awarded (with the Green Lake Conservancy and Green Lake Sanitary District) the Founders’ Day Award by Ripon College for efforts in sustainability and conservation efforts.